-- Essential office-based businesses that are open for indoor essential operations that cannot be done remotely must limit indoor capacity to 75% of maximum occupancy. - Tape or other markings have been placed at least six feet apart anywhere where individuals may have to line up, both inside the workplace and outside its public entrances, with signs directing employ ees and visitors to use the markings to maintain distance. - Employees have been instructed to maintain at least six feet distance from customers, guests and from each other; employees may momentarily come closer when necessary to accept payment, deliver goods or services, or as otherwise necessary. - Elevator capacity is limited to the number of people that can be accommodated while maintaining a 6-foot physical distance between riders; during peak building entry and exit times, this number can be adjusted to 4 individuals or fewer at a time for any elevator that does not allow for 6-foot physical distance between riders.
-All riders are required to wear face masks.
-Consider elevator sizes, number of building floors, and daily number of employees and visitors to establish physical distancing guidelines appropriate for elevator riders.
+- ☐ Non-essential office-based businesses that are conducting Minimum Basic Operations may not have more than 25% of the maximum occupancy of the office-based business worksite. - Tape or other markings have been placed at least six feet apart anywhere where individuals may have to line up, both inside the workplace and outside its public entrances, with signs directing employees and visitors to use the markings to maintain distance. - Employees have been instructed to maintain at least six feet distance from customers, guests and from each other; employees may momentarily come closer when necessary to accept payment, deliver goods or services, or as otherwise necessary. - Elevator capacity is limited to the number of people that can be accommodated while maintaining a 6-foot physical distance between riders; during peak building entry and exit times, this number can be adjusted to 4 individuals or fewer at a time for any elevator that does not allow for 6-foot physical distance between riders.
+All riders are required to wear cloth face coverings.
+Consider elevator sizes, number of building floors, and daily number of employees and visitors to establish physical distancing guidelines appropriate for elevator riders. - To ease elevator traffic, stairwells have been opened for "up" or "down" traffic with increased cleaning of stairwells. - Furniture in areas that are open to the public (e.g., lobby, reception areas, or waiting rooms) is separated to support physical distancing. - Customer service windows or reception counters have been separated by 6 feet to allow for physical distancing. - Workspaces, cubicles, etc. are redesigned to ensure for six feet between employees. - Common areas (e.g., break rooms and kitchenettes) are closed or restricted, using barriers, or by increasing physical distance between tables/chairs in breakrooms and kitchenettes where personnel are likely to congregate and interact. - Employees are discouraged from congregating in any area, but especially common areas or high traffic areas such as break rooms, bathrooms, hallways and stairwells. - To the extent possible, flow of traffic within the workplace is modified to minimize contacts (e.g., doors for entry or exit only; directional hallways or passageways have been established for foot traffic in a way that prevents employees from passing by one another).